Flow field tomography with uncertainty quantification using a Bayesian physics-informed neural network: 2D Demonstration

 \subsection{Measurements and Grid}

 Synthetic projection data was generated using path integrals of the concentration field along ``beams.''
-Measurements were calculated by high-order quadrature to introduce discrepancies between exact measurements of the quasi-continuous flow field and discrete projections of the DNS data, $\mathbf{Ac}_\mathrm{exact}$ (i.e., to avoid the ``inverse crime''~\cite{Wirgin2004}).
+Measurements were calculated by high-order quadrature to introduce discrepancies between exact measurements of the quasi-continuous flow field and discrete projections of the DNS data, $\mathbf{Ac}_\mathrm{exact}$, to avoid the ``inverse crime''~\cite{Wirgin2004}.
 All of the beam arrays featured four viewing angles with a 45$^\circ$ separation between adjacent views.
 Beams in each view were evenly spaced across the domain, and we tested arrangements with 20, 40, 100, and 160 beams; the 20- and 100-beam arrays are shown in Fig.~\ref{fig:array}.
 In addition to idealized noise-free data, we reconstructed measurements corrupted by independent and identically distributed (IID) Gaussian errors having a standard deviation equal to 2.5\% or 5\% of $\mathrm{max}(\mathbf{B}_\mathrm{exact})$, resulting in individual projection errors up to 25\% in the 2.5\% case and 56\% in the 5\% case.
 We colloquially refer to these errors as noise throughout the text.
+Figure~\ref{fig:noise} depicts the average power spectral density of the noise-free and noise-laden 100-beam data sets.
+The magnitude of noise is evident in this figure: the high-frequency signal is dominated by high-frequency noise, which is commensurate with the low-frequency signal in the 5\% case.

 Flow field variables were represented using the finite element method with a triangle element mesh, per \cite{Grauer2019}.
 We tested a low-dimensional grid with 1250 nodes, pictured in Fig.~\ref{fig:array}, and a high-dimensional grid with 3600 nodes.
 As such, the rank of $\mathbf{A}$ was considerably lower than the number of unknowns in each case, resulting in a limited-data imaging scenario.